MrSups2003/ECE2112-PA3/README.md

 - Update 2: In Problem 2, on part d comment, it is indexing, not slicing
 - Update 3: In Problem 2, The output for part d is messy, and it is best to separate each cell output to display tidy outputs.
 With this, the print code is removed and replaced with just variable outputs
 - Update 4: Since there are multiple parts in problem 2, I added markdowns for each parts
+- Update 5: Name, Section, and Date submission were on the same line.
+I had to separate them by rows